-- 1. Rely on a safety and environmental management system framework that is primarily activity-based rather than requiring goal-based risk reduction to as low as reasonably practicable (ALARP) or equivalent. - 2.
-Are static, unable to adapt to innovation and advances in the management of major hazard risks. - 3.
-Do not require that companies effectively manage the risks they create; nor do they require regulator evaluation of the effectiveness of safeguards or regulator acceptance of companies' plans for controlling those risks. - 4.
-Do not ensure continuous improvement by effectively incorporating lessons learned from major accidents; nor do they require companies to address newly-identified safety issues as a result of such incidents. - 5.
-Do not effectively collect or promote industry use of major accident performance indicators to drive industry to reduce risks to ALARP.
+1. Rely on a safety and environmental management system framework that is primarily activity-based rather than goal-based risk reduction to as low as reasonably practicable (ALARP) or equivalent.

-22 Norway's indicator data is discussed in Section 4.5.
-The UK data is discussed in Appendix C.

-23 See Sections 2.0, 3.2.1.2, and 3.2.2.3.
-Also see FAQ 4.
+2. Are static, unable to adapt to innovation and advances in the management of major hazard risks.

+3. Place the burden on the regulator to verify compliance with the regulations rather than shifting the burden to industries by requiring duty holders to effectively manage the risks they create and ensure regulator acceptance of their plans for controlling those risks.

+4. Do not effectively incorporate lessons learned from major accidents; nor do they have the regulatory authority to require duty holders to address newly-identified safety issues as a result of such incidents.

+5. Do not effectively collect or promote industry use of major accident performance indicators to drive industry to reduce risks to ALARP.